tytydraco/yessleep/out/Im_a_winter_caretaker_at_a_national_park_in_Alaska_and_Ive_got_some_stories_to_share.md

 Max won’t even go anywhere near it; he’ll start whining as soon as we start approaching that part of the trail.
 Mind you, this is a dog that I’ve had to, on multiple occasions, wrestle inside the cabin because he was so incensed that a pack of wolves dared wander too close to his territory.
 For all of his small stature, he doesn’t seem to have the self-preservation gene that tells him when he should be afraid of something.
 But not the overlook, though – that’s a different story altogether.
 Even Max has his limits, I guess.

 I have more stories, but I’m getting a little tired and it’s about time for me to get some sleep; tomorrow I need to head out to the cabins by the frozen lake and make sure their roofs are clear.
-Maybe if you guys are interested, next time I’ll tell you about the dead bears.
+I'll write more later.
+Next time I’ll tell you about the dead bears.

 That’s a strange one.